Post by Graveyardbride on Jul 22, 2014 10:20:15 GMT -5

 On January 15, 1934, which was a Monday, several men robbed the National Bank in East Chicago, Indiana, and Officer William O’Malley was shot and killed.
 Not only was the robbery attributed to the Dillinger Gang – which wasn’t unusual – Dillinger himself was accused of shooting Officer O’Malley.
 However, on the same day, Dillinger was observed at a department store in Jacksonville, Florida, and the following day, he purchased gas in Bristol, Tennessee, where he passed out dollar bills to a group of children.
 (At a time when men were working for 25¢ a day, a dollar was a significant amount.)

-With two murder raps hanging over their heads, the gang decided Arizona was safer than Chicago and made their way across the country to Tucson where they took up residence at the Congress Hotel.
-Unfortunately, on January 21, 1934, a fire broke out and the outlaws were forced to exit their upper-level rooms via a ladder, leaving their luggage behind.
-During the confusion, several gang members were recognized and arrested.
-Pierpont and Clark were extradited to Ohio for the murder of Sheriff Sarber and Dillinger to Indiana for the killing of Officer O'Malley.
+With two murder raps hanging over their heads, the outlaws decided Arizona was safer than Chicago and made their way across the country to Tucson where they rented a house at 927 N. 2nd Avenue.
+While waiting for the newly-waxed floors to dry, the men checked into the Congress Hotel.
+Unfortunately, on Sunday, January 21, 1934, a fire broke out and the outlaws were forced to exit their upper-level rooms via a ladder, leaving their luggage behind.
+During the confusion, several gang members were recognized and taken into custody.
+Dillinger was arrested around 6:30 p.m. at the North 2nd Avenue residence.
+Pierpont and Clark were extradited to Ohio for the murder of Sheriff Sarber and Dillinger to Indiana for the killing of Officer O’Malley.

 Following his escape, Dillinger picked up girlfriend Evelyn “Billie” Frechette and headed for St. Paul, Minnesota, where he rendezvoused with Hamilton and the two joined Baby Face Nelson’s gang, composed of Homer Van Meter, Tommy Carroll and Eddie Green.
 However, Dillinger did not approve of Nelson’s “style,” particularly after he [Nelson] wantonly shot and badly wounded Hale Keith, a traffic officer, in Sioux Falls, South Dakota.
 A week later, on March 14, the gang robbed the First National Bank in Mason City, Iowa, during which both Dillinger and Hamilton were shot in their right shoulders.
 Nelson again shot someone, wounding a deaf man in the leg and again, Dillinger expressed his disapproval.
 Nelson’s hair-trigger temper and lack of control worried the unruffled Dillinger.